 Know When Your Busiest Times Are

 The most hectic days around each holiday can be different for every store.
-Examine your past years’ sales to know whether you’re most likely to have crowds the Monday before Thanksgiving or the Saturday before Christmas.
+Examine your past years’ sales to know whether you’re most likely to have crowded the Monday before Thanksgiving or the Saturday before Christmas.
 A Grocery Dive brief found that the Wednesday before Thanksgiving brings a 70-90 percent increase over baseline traffic in several major grocery chains.

 Know What Products Are Popular